Bengo-Hub/bengobox-erp-api/docs/manual-deployment-guide.md

 ## Phase 2: Initial ArgoCD Application Deployment

-Now we'll deploy the ArgoCD applications that will manage your ERP services.
+Now we'll deploy the ArgoCD application that will manage the ERP API service.

 ### 2.1 Navigate to DevOps Repository
 ```bash